The below short story originally appeared in American Crime Magazine.

 “You butterfly me, you son a bitch,” Linda hissed.
 “I kill you.”

+From behind her back, Linda produced a Butterfly knife and began to twirl it in front of me.
+As she flashed and fanned the knife in a menacing fashion, I threw a short right punch that hit her square in the face.
 She went down, her nose and teeth bloody, and she lay motionless on the floor.
 Rosalita and two waiters rushed in, and my immediate thought was that I would have to fight them all.
 But Rosalita cursed Linda, who lay unconscious, and he kicked her twice.
 The two waiters picked up Linda and took her away.

 Rosalita apologized profusely to me, and I walked back to the table and told everyone what happened.

 From then on, whenever the carrier visited Subic Bay, I went to the Starlight and stayed with Zeny.

 I never again saw Linda, and no one ever said what had become of her.